alexandersandberg/alexandersandberg.com/Content/now.md

 Part of this is also because I want to distance myself from Twitter (no, I will not refer to it as “X”) as I do not support what it has become.

-At the same time, I want to keep the ability to share small life and project updates publicly somewhere, something I now use Twitter for.
-Maybe I can add an update feed to this website instead?
+At the same time, I want to keep the ability to share small life and project updates publicly somewhere, something I now use Twitter for. ~~Maybe I can add an update feed to this website instead?~~ I have now started posting things in my new [/notes feed](/notes/).
+Will see how I like it.

 ## Swift.org redesign